 Required tools: Graphing calculator.
 "Rite-in-the-Rain" Field Journal (purchased through the school)

 Additional Fees: Students in this course are expected to take the IB exam.
 A fee applies to all students taking this exam.
+Please see the information in the Overview section about IB exams.
+An additional fee is required for the online support tool Kognity.

 This course may count as a Group 3 and/or a Group 4 IB course for diploma candidates.
 It will also satisfy either a Trinity science credit or a social studies credit, but not both.